ShimantaBhuyan/commit2tweet/README.md

 ## Get it in the VSCode Extension Marketplace

-Search for "Commit2Tweet" in the VSCode Extension Marketplace
+Search for "Commit2Share" or "Commit2Tweet" in the VSCode Extension Marketplace

 Or go here: https://marketplace.visualstudio.com/items?itemName=ShimantaKrishnaBhuyan.commit2tweet